Unrequited (The X-Files): Reception

-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two stars out of five.
-They heavily criticized the episode for taking place before the events of "Memento Mori", circumventing the need to deal with Scully's cancer.
-Furthermore, the two criticized the episode for being "thin stuff" and heavily padded; Shearman and Pearson note that the long teaser is replayed in the episode "to no new dramatic effect" and that Covarrubias's appearance offers no new information.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two stars out of five.
+The author heavily criticized the episode for taking place before the events of "Memento Mori", circumventing the need to deal with Scully's cancer.
+Furthermore, he criticized the episode for being "thin stuff" and heavily padded; Shearman note that the long teaser is replayed in the episode "to no new dramatic effect" and that Covarrubias's appearance offers no new information.
 Paula Vitaris, writing for Cinefantastique, rated "Unrequited" one star out of four, writing that it "collapses under the weight of its message" and that it "fails to bring to life any of its guest characters".
 Furthermore, she criticized the reusing of the teaser, noting that it "just comes off as a writer's device".